U.S. labor crisis is a mismatch problem, not a shortage: Hiring Lab

 Demographics, not AI, are driving the labor decline

-The biggest force behind the contraction is not technology — it is retirement.
+According to a new 15-year labor market analysis from Indeed Hiring Lab, the biggest force behind the contraction is not technology — it is retirement.
 The youngest Baby Boomers will turn 68 by 2032, when the entire generation will be eligible for full Social Security benefits, accelerating an exit wave that reduced immigration levels cannot offset.

 In the model’s AI-replacing scenario, total employment falls from 151 million in 2025 to 142.2 million by 2032 — but 72.7% of that decline stems from demographic forces, not AI disruption.